-Building on the fundamental mechanics of statistics and probability as presented in Stats 211 or 213, Econ 395 familiarizes students with the empirical application of statistical principles to problems of measurement in economics.
-The course focuses on the intuition and application of statistical reasoning, the gathering and manipulation of economic data, and the use of standard econometric software.
-The core of this course comprises Random Variables, Expectation, Probability Distributions, Hypothesis Testing and the Two-Variable Linear Regression Model.
+Building on the fundamental mechanics of statistics and probability as presented in Stats 211 or 213, Econ 395 familiarizes students with the practical application of the statistical principles to problems of measurement in economics.
+The course focuses on the intuition and use of statistical reasoning to answer questions of interest to an economist, the gathering and manipulation of economic data, and the practical use of standard econometric software.
+The core of this course comprises both the theoretical foundations and practical applications of Random Variables, Expectation, Probability Distributions, Hypothesis Testing and the Two-Variable Linear Regression Model.